Please select a topic below:

-You must be totally or partially unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively the last 4 quarters).
+You must be totally or partially unemployed through no fault of your own, and you must have earned sufficientwages in your base period and been paid wages in two or more calendar quarters of your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively the last 4 quarters).
 Also, you must be able and available for full-time work.

 Your weekly benefit amount is calculated by dividing your highest base period quarter wages by 21.
-There is a maximum weekly benefit amount set for each calendar year, and you can find that information here http://hawaii.gov/labor/ui/ui-quick-facts/tax-rates-and-weekly-benefit-amt.
+There is a maximum weekly benefit amountset for each calendar year, which can be found on the State of Hawaii Unemployment Insurance page.

 The length of time that you will receive benefits is also based on how much you made during the base period, but not more than 26 weeks.

 You must continue to file weekly.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (you must use a form provided by Hawaii, it can he found her http://hawaii.gov/labor/forms/forms/UC-253_Record_of_Job_Contacts.pdf.
-To be actively seeking work, you must make at least 3 employer contacts each week you file for benefits.
-You must register for work with the State Workforce Development Division within 7 days of your initial application, and you must post an online resume on HireNet Hawaii https://www.hirenethawaii.com/.
+You must actively seek employment, while keeping a record of your work search activities.
+You must use the Record of Contacts Made for Work form To be actively seeking work, you must make at least three employer contacts each week you file for benefits.
+You must register for work with the State Workforce Development Division within 7 days of your initial application, and you must post an online resume on HireNet Hawaii.
 Finally, you must accept suitable work.